phalcon/documentation/docs/application-cli.md

 $router = new Router(false);
 ```

-For more information regarding routes and the route classes, you can check the [Routing][routing] page.
+For more information regarding routes and the route classes, you can check the [Routing](routing.md) page.

 ## Events
-CLI applications are also [events][events] aware.
+CLI applications are also [events](events.md) aware.
 You can use the `setEventsManager` and `getEventsManager` methods to access the events manager.

 The following events are available: